sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-2.markdown

 {% endhighlight %}

-To use this context, we’d instantiate our context with the colloborator classes we need.
+To use this context, we’d instantiate our context with the collaborator classes we need.

 {% highlight ruby %}